Table of Contents

 The Guidance for Search Activities provides information to hiring departments/units about conducting searches for positions at 50% or greater, with a duration of one year or more.

-This document further describes the type of search and selection activity that requires pre-approval from OIE before the departments/unit’s departments can take action.
+This document further describes the type of search and selection activity that requires pre-approval from OCRC before the departments/unit’s departments can take action.

 Faculty Search Checklist